gofed/gofed/README.md

 ## About

-**GolangPackageGenerator** is a set of tools with a goal to automate packaging of golang devel source codes.
+**Gofed** is a set of tools with a goal to automate packaging of golang devel source codes.

 What it basically supports:
 * spec file generator for github.com, code.google.com and bitbucket.org repositories